bojanpopic/developer.joomlatools.com/framework/plugins.md

 can configure for the XML file, but you need to specify at least these.
 For more information consult the [Joomla 2.5+ documentation](https://docs.joomla.org/J2.5:Creating_a_Plugin_for_Joomla).

 The XML file should have the same name as your plugin (see the `<filename plugin="example">` line).
 Your XML file would in this example be named `example.xml`.
-Lastly, the `group` attribute of the `extension` tag tells Joomla in which folder to place your plugin, but also should match the name of the component that you want to augment.
+Lastly, the `group` attribute of the `extension` tag tells Joomla in which directory to place your plugin, but also should match the name of the component that you want to augment.
 In our example, this plugin is specifically for our imaginary `com_acme` component extension.

 #### PHP Class Naming